What does attic ventilation mean to you?

 Reduce attic heat

-The APEX controller uses temperature data from the highly accurate sensors to reduce heat with outside air.
+The ATMOX controller uses temperature data from the highly accurate sensors to reduce heat with outside air.
 Furthermore, the controller directs ventilation beyond a simple heat trigger to reduce temperature further by running at night or when cooler.

 Create a healthy home with improved air quality

 The air is exchanged when beneficial to reduce moisture and heat and improve air quality.
 The air exchange dispels odors, toxins and material off-gasses to the outdoors with fresh air exchange.